bps12/bps12.github.io/about.md

 ### More Information

-I've been a big promponent of the cultural exchaneg enabled with couchsurfing: https://www.couchsurfing.com/people/bs25 Feel free to hit me up!
+I've been a big promponent of the cultural exchaneg enabled with [couchsurfing](https://www.couchsurfing.com/people/bs25) Feel free to hit me up!

 ### Contact me